jnahumphreys/job-scraper/README.md

 ## Acknowledgments

-We would like to express our gratitude to the maintainers and contributors of [JobSpy](https://github.com/cullenwatson/JobSpy), the powerful job scraping library that makes this project possible.
+I would like to express my gratitude to the maintainers and contributors of [JobSpy](https://github.com/cullenwatson/JobSpy), the powerful job scraping library that makes this project possible.
 JobSpy provides robust scraping capabilities for major job platforms including Indeed, LinkedIn, ZipRecruiter, Glassdoor, and Google Jobs.

 Special thanks to:
 - The JobSpy development team for creating and maintaining this excellent tool